cruel-intentions/devshell-files/README.md

 Usually people put this next part in same file of previous code, it isn't a requirent, and spliting it here make it simplier to explain.

-The cool point is that to create our yaml file we only need one config we proposed first.
+The cool point is that to create our yaml file we only need one config like we proposed first.

 ```nix
 { lib, config, ... }: